Smokie (band): Comeback

-Several releases followed over the next years including Boulevard of Broken Dreams (1989, seven weeks at No. 1 in Norway; all tracks were produced by Simon Humphrey, except "Young Hearts", which was produced by Dieter Bohlen); Whose Are These Boots?
-(1990, No. 1 in Norway); Chasing Shadows (1992); and Celebration (1994), which contained old hits in new arrangements accompanied by an orchestra.
+The group continued to release albums, including Boulevard of Broken Dreams (1989, seven weeks at No. 1 in Norway; all tracks were produced by Simon Humphrey, except "Young Hearts", which was produced by Dieter Bohlen); Whose Are These Boots?
+(1990, No. 1 in Norway); Chasing Shadows (1992); and Celebration (1994).
 None had any real success in the UK.
 However, Smokie made a surprise return to the UK Singles Chart in 1995, with a duet with the controversial northern comedian Roy Chubby Brown.
 The re-worked re-release of "Living Next Door To Alice (Who the F**k is Alice)" reached No. 3 in the UK.
 The band had noticed that, whilst touring in Ireland, whenever they sang the main line "For 24 years/I've been living next door to Alice" the audience would shout "Alice?
 Who the fuck is Alice?"
 In addition, a resident DJ in a Dutch café, Gompie, organised a recording, and had a No. 17 UK hit with the title of "Alice (Who the X is Alice) (Living Next Door to Alice)" in the United Kingdom, and in the Netherlands where it reached No. 1.

-Shortly after the song was recorded Smokie's tour bus careered off the road during a hailstorm near Cologne, Germany.
-Barton, badly injured, died after five days in intensive care.
+Shortly after the song was recorded Smokie's tour bus suffered an accident during a hailstorm near Cologne, Germany.
+Barton was severely injured and died in intensive care.
 The rest of the band and Brown agreed to donate their royalties from the song to Barton's first wife.